 We never miss an opportunity to see Waipio Valley as we’re traveling Highway 19 to and from the Kona side to the Hilo side.
 Each time, we visit, the valley looks different based on the season, recent rainfall and time of day.

 If you’d like to get down into the valley, that’s a little more challenging as the road is super steep and rough.
 Rental cars are prohibited from driving down Waipio Valley Road.
-You can hike down the steep road which is basically all downhill on the way into the valley and uphill all the way back.
-There’s shuttle service and mule-drawn wagon tours available.
+You can hike down the steep road which is basically all downhill on the way into the valley and steep uphill all the way back.
+We don’t recommend hiking.
+Some easier options include a shuttle service (see our review of the shuttle tour) and mule-drawn wagon tours.
 Horseback riding tours of the valley are offered that include a vehicle ride down the steep road.
 We’ve enjoyed horseback riding in Waipio Valley with Na’alapa Stables.

 Another interesting way to see Waipio Valley is on a Big Island helicopter tour.
 Here’s a video clip of Waipio Valley.
 (Email subscribers: click this link to find the Waipio Valley video embedded in this post.)